 Our most advanced clinical candidate, VY-AADC01, is being evaluated for the treatment of advanced Parkinson's disease.
 The overall goal of treatment with VY-AADC01 is to restore advanced Parkinson's disease patients' responsiveness to levodopa, or L-Dopa, the longtime standard of care for controlling patients' symptoms at early stages of the disease.
 Human proof-of-concept data is being generated for VY-AADC01 in an open-label, Phase 1b clinical trial being conducted by our collaborators at the University of California, San Francisco, or UCSF.
 The main goals of this dose-escalation trial are to optimize vector delivery and dose, as well as to obtain further information on the safety profile of the treatment.
-Dosing has been completed for the first cohort of five patients and no SAEs have been observed to date.
-The first patient in the second cohort was treated in June 2015.
+Enrollment in the Phase 1b clinical trial is ongoing and eight patients have been treated to date, including five patients in the first cohort and three patients in the second cohort.
+No SAEs were seen in seven of the eight patients treated to date.
+The seventh patient treated in the trial experienced two SAEs that were determined to be related to the surgical procedure, not VY-AADC01.
+As of September 25, 2015, the patient's symptoms associated with the SAEs had completely resolved, subject to continued monitoring and treatment with an anti-coagulent, which may be discontinued within one month.